 Fall 2013 Update: A new revision of the Superflash Turbo has been released.
 Improvements include a slight improvement in usable runtime, continued operation when the batteries run low, and a new updated, more durable switch design.

 After 4 successful seasons running the original Superflash light, in 2011 Version 2.0 of this fantastic light arrived - a modest evolution of the original, keeping it in the running with its contemporaries in the burgeoning high performance daylight-visible category.
 If you liked the original Superflash, you'll like the Turbo.
-It's a reliable and well built light.
-It's also one of the last remaining good AAA battery powered rear lights you can still buy (a consideration if you have lots of NiMH AAA batteries around).
+Smart Bike has a reliable and well built light here.
+It's also one of the last remaining good AAA battery powered rear lights you can still buy, if that's a consideration for you.
 I have recommended the Superflash Turbo in the past, but now there are many more lights out there that provide substantially superior performance.
 So nowadays, I consider the Superflash Turbo the minimum lighting performance that any cyclist today should deploy.

 The Superflash Turbo is essentially the same light as the original, but with two subsitutions: a new 1W Nichia LED, and a new and effective so-called "turbo" flash pattern.
 Only 1 flash and 1 steady mode operation are on tap, which was typical for 2011.
-While most newer lights offer additional power saving lower output modes, limiting operation to two full-brightness modes does give a degree of simplicity.
+Most newer lights offer additional power saving lower output modes, but just two full-brightness modes keeps things simple.

 Planet Bike now lists the Superflash Turbo's output at 20 lumens, in both operating modes.
 In flashing mode however, the low frequency peak burst is brighter than both the high frequency bursts and the steady mode output.